 The main way in which interest rates will affect regular people when it comes to real estate is down to changes in mortgage rates.

 Interest rates have some bearing on how mortgage rates are set.
 When mortgage rates go up, it becomes harder to borrow money and, consequently, harder to buy property.

 This has positive and negative effects for both buyers and sellers.

 As it becomes harder to get a mortgage, real estate owners may have to lower the amount they sell their property for, so that it becomes more affordable for potential buyers.
 The result of this is that it can be cheaper for you to buy a house when interest rates are higher.

-The downside is that, because it is more expensive to borrow cash, then you may be unable or unwilling to take out a mortgage.
-If this happens then more people will want to rent houses, something that’s good for anyone that owns rental properties.
+The downside is that, because it is more expensive to borrow cash, you may be unable or unwilling to take out a mortgage.
+If this happens then more people will want to rent houses, something that’s only really good news for those that own rental properties.